Modeling gravitational wave sources in the MillenniumTNG simulations: Introduction

 This work presents the methodology of -- and initial results obtained with -- our new framework.
 Specifically, we focus on predictions for the redshift evolution of GW merger rates, the metallicity distribution of progenitors, and the dependence of merger features on simulated volume and the global properties of the MTNG flagship simulation.
 Our goal is to provide a physically motivated model to interpret current and future GW observations, while also enabling cross-correlation with electromagnetic surveys and cosmological tracers.
 Ultimately, our approach opens new avenues for using GWs not only as probes of stellar evolution, but also as tools to investigate the structure and evolution of the Universe.

 The paper is organized as follows.
 In Section \ref{sec:MTNG}, we provide a brief overview of the MTNG project, including a description of the key physical processes implemented in its galaxy formation model and the properties of the simulation boxes analyzed in this work.
 Section \ref{sec:method} outlines the methodology developed to generate GW event catalogues by associating stellar binary mergers with star particles in hydrodynamical galaxy formation simulations.
 In Section \ref{sec:results}, we present the main results of our analysis, focusing on the key properties of GW progenitor events in the flagship simulation box of the MTNG project.
 Finally, in Section \ref{sec:conclusion}, we summarize our findings and conclude.
-Appendix \ref{sec:appendix} extends the analysis of GW progenitor properties to all the other simulation boxes from the MTNG suite included in this study.
+Appendix~\ref{sec:appendixA} presents a quantitative comparison between the two operational modes of the \arepogw\ framework while Appendix \ref{sec:appendixB} extends the analysis of GW progenitor properties to all the other simulation boxes from the MTNG suite included in this study.